-- 9.3 Paragraph 84 of the NPPF states that planning policies and decisions should enable the retention and development of accessible local services and community facilities, such as local shops, meeting places, sports venues, open space, cultural buildings, public houses and places of worship.
+- 9.3 Paragraph 88 of the NPPF states that planning policies and decisions should enable the retention and development of accessible local services and community facilities, such as local shops, meeting places, sports venues, open space, cultural buildings, public houses and places of worship.
 Further, paragraph 93 states that planning policies and decisions should guard against the unnecessary loss of valued facilities and services, particularly where this would reduce the community's ability to meet its day-to-day needs. - 9.4 At a local level, the West Suffolk Joint Development Management Policies Local Plan document contains Policies DM41: Community Facilities and Services and DM 42: Open Space, Sport and Recreation Facilities.
-Each seeks to retain existing facilities and provide a basis for the provision of new facilities, especially as part of larger developments. - 9.5 The Preferred Options West Suffolk Local Plan consultation stated an intent to carry such policies forward into the new Local Plan.
+Each seeks to retain existing facilities and provide a basis for the provision of new facilities, especially as part of larger developments. - 9.5 The Draft Local Plan includes the following policies in relation to village services and facilities: Policy LP31 Community facilities and services Policy LP33 Open space, sport, play and recreation facilities Policy LP34 Allotments